e2b-dev/E2B/README.md

 - Launch the initial version

 ## Development
-For developing and contributing to the project you may want to run the app locally without Docker Compose (`yarn start` command).
-Here are the steps for how to it.
+For developing with hot reloading and contributing to the project you may want to run the app locally without Docker Compose (`yarn start` command).
+Here are the steps for how to do it.

 You will need:
 - GPT-4 access (support for more and custom models coming soon)